Quantum phase shift and neutrino oscillations in a stationary, weak gravitational field: Conclusion

 \section{Conclusion}

-It is clear that the world-function constitutes a very powerful tool for finding the quantum phase shift for particles freely propagating in a stationary, weak gravitational field.
-The method works equally well for propagations inside matter as for propagations outside matter, provided the spin effects may be neglected.
+Synge's world function constitutes a powerful tool for determining the quantum phase shift of freely falling particles in any stationary, weak gravitational field considered in the linear approximation.
+The method works provided the spin effects may be neglected and multiple-path effects are not relevant.

-Using this method, we have obtained a set of formulae giving the gravitationally induced neutrino oscillations in the field of an isolated, axisymmetric rotating body.
-The Newtonian potential is the only gravitational quantity occuring in these formulae, which implies that the neutrino oscillations are not influenced by the internal angular momentum of the source of the gravitational field.
+It is shown by the formulas (\ref{16b}) and (\ref{16d}) that the neutrino oscillations are not sensitive to the gravitomagnetic components of the metric and that the post-Newtonian parameter $\gamma$ is involved in the gravitational phase shift only via the expression of the geodesic distance $D_{\!\scriptscriptstyle AB}$.

-Owing to the simplicity of the method, it has been possible to perform explicit calculations for neutrinos propagating in the field of a homogeneous, nearly spherically symmetric rotating body.
-Let us emphasize that these calculations are straightforward even for neutrinos emitted inside the body and travelling along nonradial geodesics.
+Explicit formulas are written for neutrinos propagating in the field of a homogeneous, spherically symmetric body, see Eqs. (\ref{16e}) and (\ref{21}).
+The calculations are straightforward even for neutrinos emitted inside the body and traveling along non-radial geodesics.
+It is shown that the results previously obtained in Schwarzschild spacetime are direct consequences of our more general formulas.
+Moreover, it must be pointed that our results are given in terms of the position vectors ${\bf x}_{\!\scriptscriptstyle A}$ and ${\bf x}_{\!\scriptscriptstyle B}$, in contrast with the formulas obtained in Ref.~\refcite{Crocker}, where $r_{\!\scriptscriptstyle P}$ is not explicitly calculated.